ARTICLE I. NAME AND PURPOSE

 a.
 Official Representation.
 The administrative head (e.g., director, dean, or university librarian) of each member library serves is the official GWLA representative and is referred to as “director” within these Bylaws.
 The director may designate a proxy GWLA representative in his or her place on a permanent or temporary basis.

 b.
 Business meetings.
-GWLA holds at least one annual official membership meeting of the official GWLA directors at a physical location for the purpose of conducting GWLA business.
+GWLA holds at least one annual membership meeting of the GWLA directors at a physical location for the purpose of conducting GWLA business, when feasible.
 Other business may be conducted and business meetings held through alternative means that provide opportunities for all directors to attend and participate.

 3. Membership Eligibility and Requirements